Extract 200 mg per pill,

 One of the oldest remedies used in traditional Chinese herbalism for digestive support, recent studies have shown cinnamon (Cinnamomum aromaticum or Cinnamomum cassia) may support healthy blood sugar levels, when used as part of your diet, by activating insulin and glucose transport and improving glucose metabolism.

-Click here to buy Cinnamon supplement, a high quality daily multivitamin, to see a complete list of other high quality products, or to sign up to a FREE supplement research newsletter
+Buy Cinnamon supplement, a high quality daily multivitamin, to see a complete list of other high quality products

 Serving Size: 2 Tablets